Hours

 If you know you scored 3 or higher on an AP language exam or 6 or higher on an IB foreign language higher-level test, you do not need to take the FLP test because your foreign language placement will be based on your AP/ IB score.
 (See Step 2 for instructions on how to report your official AP/IB scores.)

 If English is your second language, do not take the FLP test in your native language.
 You might be exempt from the foreign language requirement.
-Contact the Office of the Dean of the College about processing a foreign language requirement exemption.
+Please contact Ms. Margaret Clayton (claytom@wfu.edu) for more information.

 When registering for your foreign language: